-We do not recommend using SQLite in a production environment.
-It is supported by RhodeCode Enterprise for evaluation purposes.
+We do not recommend using SQLite in a production environment of more than 5 people.
+It is not suited for higher usage and mayb cause problems.

 Prior to installing RhodeCode Enterprise you should install and set up your database.
 This means carrying out the following tasks: